 The Art of the Road Trip Pit Stops

-With my kids, not only do I make that random national park detour (like when we stopped at Carlsbad Caverns last summer) but I?ve also got the pit stop plan down to a science.
+With my kids, not only do I make that random national park detour (like when we stopped at Carlsbad Caverns one summer) but I?ve also got the road trip pit stop plan down to a science.

-First Tip: Trash The Trash at Road Trip Pit Stops
+Road Trip Tip 1: Trash The Trash at Pit Stops

 Before a single door is unlocked or a seat belt unbuckled, I pass around the trash bag.
 Drinks, food wrappers, leftovers, and any random items they discovered in their travel bags go into the garbage bag.

 I can?t stand to have a stinky car on the trip, much less find gross cups of fungi growing in the back of the van a week later.